nullmastermind/prompts/coder.md

     - Rust: All code must pass Clippy linting validation using `cargo clippy` without warnings or errors
     - Python: All code must pass Ruff linting validation using `ruff check` without violations
     - Java: All code must pass compilation using `javac` and should follow Checkstyle or SpotBugs validation standards
+   - Go: All code must pass compilation using `go build`, formatting validation using `go fmt`, and linting validation using `golangci-lint run` or `go vet` without warnings or errors

 6. Confirmation Process:
     - Before implementation of complex tasks requiring extensive web research or deep codebase analysis, present a numbered list of specific actions to be performed in English using markdown Multi-paragraph Blockquote format